wpaccessibility/wp-a11y-docs/docs/contribute/github/pull-requests.md

 # GitHub pull requests for the documentation

-First, find the issue you want to help with on in our [project board WP A11y Docs](https://github.com/orgs/wpaccessibility/projects/3) in the Todo column, that is not assigned to someone else.
+First, find the issue you want to help with on our [project board WP A11y Docs](https://github.com/orgs/wpaccessibility/projects/3) in the **Todo column**, that is not assigned to someone else.
 Comment with the issues that you want to work on this, and you will be assigned to the issue.
 This prevents double work.

 ## How to make a good pull request